 The Phillips DNA Project Background

 DNA testing for genealogical purposes has become very popular and fairly affordable since it burst onto the scene in 2000.
 The main emphasis has been on surname projects, because surnames and yDNA are passed down hand-in-hand over the generations from father to son with only limited changes.
 Men who share the same last name or some variation of it are recruited to take a yDNA test, and then results are compared to discover which of them are related within a genealogical time frame, which generally means within the past 1000 years.
-PLEASE NOTE THAT THIS IS A Y-DNA PROJECT.
-TESTING YOUR MITOCHONDRIAL DNA OR AUTOSOMAL DNA WILL NOT WORK FOR THE PURPOSES OF THIS PROJECT.
 By joining the Phillips DNA Project, Phillips researchers interested in family history with matching yDNA can compare notes and make connections, perhaps enabling them to trace back several generations further than they could without yDNA comparisons.
 Equally important, yDNA can tell you if your Phillips line does not match another Phillips line, which will help you avoid making false connections and pursuing wild goose chases.
 Also, DNA analysis can reveal the general region where the ancient ancestors of the participant originated; i.e., Scandinavia, Eastern Europe, Central Europe, Western Europe, the Mediterranean, the British Isles, etc. DNA analysis will also indicate whether your direct paternal line is Native American, African, Oriental or Caucasian.
 Click on The Benefits of yDNA Testing to read more about how yDNA testing works for genealogical use.

-2. Submit your known Phillips family tree to the Administrators of this project to be posted on our yLineages Page.
-You can submit your Phillips family tree without finding a male Phillips family member who will take the DNA test, although we highly recommend DNA testing to confirm your Phillips family tree.
+2. Submit your known Phillips family tree to the Administrators of this project to be posted on our yLineages Pages.
+You can submit your Phillips family tree without finding a male Phillips family member who will take the DNA test, although we highly recommend Y-DNA testing to confirm your Phillips family tree.
 Click on the yLineages tab above to view Phillips pedigrees of our current members.